echo-hydro/echo-hydro.github.io/jobs/jobs.md

 <span style="font-size: 15px !important;">If you are a undergraduate student, you are more than welcome to join the lab as a volunteer research assistant.
 We usually ask for a commitment of at least 10 hours per week, and recommend attending our lab meeting (not required, though).
 You will be working closely with one or two researchers in the lab, and if you demonstrate good responsibility and dedication, you will have the opportunity to run original research. </span>

-<span style="font-size: 15px !important;">If you show a high level of responsibility and dedication, and prove to be helpful for the lab, you will be able to receive monthly compensation for your work in the lab.</span>
+<span style="font-size: 15px !important;">If you show a high level of responsibility and dedication, and prove to be helpful for the lab, you will be able to receive monthly compensation for your work in the lab.
+The paid undergrad RAs will be asked to show a commitment of at least 16 hours per week.
+In addition, the RA should have a specific project to actively work on.</span>

 <span style="font-size: 15px !important;">If you are interested in this job, please email Dr. Choong-Wan Woo (<a href="mailto:waniwoo@skku.edu">waniwoo@skku.edu</a>).</span>